mrsimonemms/pilapse/README.md

 > View on [Docker Hub](https://hub.docker.com/r/riggerthegeek/pilapse/)

-There are two optional volumes:
+There are some optional volumes:
  - `/opt/app/config.json`: the config file.
 You will probably want to set your own config.
+ - `/opt/app/pilapse.sql`: the SQLite file.
+If you want this stored on your Pi, you will need to do this.
  - `/var/image`: the image store.
 If you want to have the images stored on your Pi, you will need to do this.